craftingcity/The-Known-World/A Grand Notepad.md

 - [[Faction Turn]]

 dear gavs-hosue;
-hey yall, i had lots of fun tonight, but i feel compelled to say that i found it very hard to focus and hear, especially as the volume and frequency of side-conversations and off-turn questions raised.
+hey yall, i had lots of fun tonight, but i feel compelled to say that i found it very hard to focus and hear, especially as the volume and frequency of side-conversations and off-turn questions raised as the night progressed.